hapax/hapax.github.io/assets/teaching.md

 It looks like we need to prepare some students to do advanced hiking.
-But if most students hate walking through scrubland, maybe we should restrict advanced classes to those who enjoy, the "natural walkers" who trudge tirelessly and without complaint for hours.
+But if most students hate walking through scrubland, maybe we should restrict advanced classes to those who enjoy it, the "natural walkers" who trudge tirelessly and without complaint for hours.
-These students seem to have the most hiking potential.
+They appear to have the most potential.
 But if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
 If it can be developing, then just taking natural walkers cuts us off